 In the context of the United Nations (UN), Agreed Conclusions are the main outcome documents from a particular UN process, such as the Commission on the Status of Women (CSW) or the Commission on Population and Development (CPD).
 Agreed Conclusions can be on a variety of different issues (SRHR, but also on how a Commission will work in future) and are negotiated and agreed upon by all UN member states in attendance.
 Many advocates attend commissions like the CSW or the CPD to influence the Agreed Conclusions to reflect their priorities.

-In the context of the United Nations (UN), Agreed Language is the language that was agreed upon in an outcome document (for example, the Agreed Conclusions of the CPD in a specific year).
+In the context of the United Nations (UN), Agreed Language is the language that was agreed upon in an outcome document (for example, the Agreed Conclusions of the Commission on Population and Development (CPD) in a specific year).
 Agreed Language is important because it is language that was negotiated and that Member States have endorsed, and can therefore be used to hold governments accountable to the commitments that they have made.
 Agreed Language is therefore often an important focus in UN advocacy.

 An ally is someone who supports a cause, even if they are not directly affected by it themselves.
-This term is used frequently in the LGBT community to refer to a person who does not necessarily identify as LGBT themselves, but who works together professionally and/or personally to support the LGBT movement and to fight against oppression and discrimination.
+This term is used frequently in the LGBTQIA+ community to refer to a person who does not necessarily identify as LGBTQIA+ themselves, but who works together professionally and/or personally to support the LGBTQIA+ movement and to fight against oppression and discrimination.

-A person who identifies as asexual does not experience sexual attraction, they may, however, experience different kinds of attraction (romantic, aesthetic etc.).
-It is important to note that asexuality is not the same as abstinence or celibacy (these are choices people make regardless of their sexual attraction) - and that people who identify as asexual can and do sometimes engage in sexual activity!
+A person who identifies as asexual does not experience sexual attraction.
+They may, however, experience different kinds of attraction (romantic, aesthetic etc.).
+It is important to note that asexuality is not the same as abstinence or celibacy (these are choices people make regardless of their sexual attraction) - and that people who identify as asexual can and do sometimes engage in sexual activities!
 It also doesn't mean that someone who is asexual cannot enjoy sex, many do, they simply do not experience a sexual attraction.
-Furthermore, asexual people who experience attraction may be attracted to a particular gender expression, and might also identify as heterosexual, lesbian etc.
+Furthermore, asexual people who experience attraction may be attracted to a particular gender and/or gender expression, and might also identify as heterosexual, lesbian etc.

 In the CHOICE Flower of Participation, assigned but informed is a situation where (young) people are assigned a specific role and are informed on how and why they are involved in a program or project.
 This is not considered very meaningful participation as young people have very little ownership and decision-making power.